 Commonly Prescribed Homeopathic Medicines For An Underactive Thyroid:

-Homeopathic medicines are selected after individualized case study based on many factors mentioned above.
+Homeopathic medicines are selected after individualized case studies based on many factors mentioned above.

-A few common medicines prescribed as a homeopathic treatment of underactive thyroid are Natrum Muriaticum, Kali Carbonicum, Thyroidinum, Carcinocin, Calcaria Carbonicum, Sepia, Silicia, etc.
+A few common medicines prescribed as a homeopathic treatment of underactive thyroid are Natrum Muriaticum, Kali Carbonicum, Thyroidinum, Carcinocin, Calcaria Carbonicum, Iodum, Calcaria Iodum, Thuja Occidentalis, Sepia, Silicia, etc.

 The thyroid gland is a butterfly-shaped endocrine gland (which secretes hormones) found in the neck on the sides of the windpipe.
 It weighs about 20-25 grams and has two lobes connected by an isthmus in the middle.